Forever Evil: Main plot

 Lex Luthor meets with Thomas Kord in a bid to buy Kord Industries, when his helicopter loses power and crashes.
 Getting up from the wreckage, he sees Ultraman entering a LexCorp building looking for kryptonite.
 Ultraman asks Grid to find other locations of it.
 Grid also cuts power to all major cities and orchestrates the release of all superhuman prisoners.
 Returning to Gotham City, Nightwing is kidnapped by Superwoman and Owlman.
 In Central City, the Rogues attempt to break into Iron Heights Penitentiary to free Trickster, only to be interrupted by Johnny Quick, who succeeds in freeing all the inmates, while Deathstorm and Power Ring infiltrate Belle Reve.
 Scarecrow tries to recruit multiple Batman rogues to the Secret Society, and they, along with many other villains, gather at the Justice League's fallen Watchtower.
-There, the Crime Syndicate present Aquaman's trident, Wonder Woman's lasso and Superman's cape as proof that the Justice League is dead.
+There, the Crime Syndicate present Aquaman's trident, Wonder Woman's lasso, and Superman's cape as proof that the Justice League is dead.
 During the Crime Syndicate's broadcast to the world, Superwoman reveals that Nightwing is Dick Grayson.
 After the villains disperse, Ultraman is affected by the rising sun, and moves the moon in front of it to create a solar eclipse.

-Luthor goes to the bowels of LexCorp to release Subject B-0̸, an imperfect attempt to clone a Kryptonian.
+Luthor goes to the bowels of LexCorp to release Subject B-0, an imperfect attempt to clone a Kryptonian.
 At the Justice League Watchtower, Grid informs Ultraman that there is an uprising in Kahndaq, requiring his attention, and that the Rogues refuse to join the Crime Syndicate.
 Ultraman tells Grid to send Deathstorm and Power Ring to take care of the Rogues.
 Before departing, Ultraman checks on the prisoner brought from Earth-3.
 Owlman and Superwoman believe he should be killed, but Ultraman refuses, claiming that they might need him.
-Owlman asks that Grayson stay alive, but Ultraman and The Outsider disagree, knowing he is not the Dick Grayson they knew from Earth-3.
+Owlman asks that Grayson stay alive, but Ultraman and Outsider disagree, knowing he is not the Dick Grayson they knew from Earth-3.
 After Ultraman leaves, Superwoman (who is having an affair with Owlman) reveals to him that she is pregnant with his child.
 They make plans to have Owlman overthrow Ultraman and take control of the Crime Syndicate.